Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 ## Challenges
-Checked wifi connection with pinging the raspberry pi The host name wasn’t working so had to use the ip address Basically just checks if the raspberry pi is there

-ssh wasn't working due to network issues had to depend on Obs which So capture takes html video signals to usb signals so i can use my computer instead of a monitor then obs switches it back to hdmi signals and converts it to video we can see
+I checked the Wi-Fi connection by pinging the Raspberry Pi.
+The hostname wasn’t working, so I had to use the IP address instead.
+SSH wasn’t working due to network issues, so I had to depend on OBS for access.
+The video capture card takes the HDMI output from the Pi and converts it into USB video signals, allowing me to use my computer as a monitor.
+Then, OBS switches it back to HDMI signals and converts it to a video format that I can see.
+This setup helped me avoid needing a separate monitor connected to the Pi.

 ## Next Steps
+Set up object detection, and figure out my modifications.
+I want to cad an attachment, so the camera can connect to the glasses.
+Order a better camera or try to find filters to improve photo quality.

 <!--# Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->